boddenberg-it/ascent/README.md

 Furthermore an adb daemon must be installed on your machine.
 In case one doesn't have adb already installed - no panic!
 One can install it via [android-tools-adb](https://packages.debian.org/jessie/android-tools-adb) debian package (also available for ARM, MIPS,...).
 Furthermore Google also provides [SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools.html) for Linux, Windows and MacOS environments, so there's no need to download and install a fully-blown [Android SDK](https://developer.android.com/studio/index.html).

-After both adb connections have been successfully established (RSA handshake), one need to simply clone ascent repo and change ascent.cfg to suite your setup.
+After both adb connections have been successfully established (RSA handshake), you need to clone ascent repo and change ascent.cfg to suite your setup.
 Just have a look at the default one to be able to apply mentioned changes or - for more information - read `./ascent -h`.
 <br>

 ## Alright, Let's test!